pelicheng/recipe-rating-analysis/README.md

 This model is an improvement from the baseline model because the RMSE value decreased.

 ## Fairness Analysis
-I will evaluate the fairness of my model using permutation testing.
+I will assess the fairness of my model using permutation testing.

 **Null Hypothesis:** The model performs equally well for both simple and not simple recipes.